 - Those released from custody prior to July 15, 2013

 - Those whose crimes are deemed “violent/more serious”

 If you fall into either of these categories, you must submit an application for political rights restoration.
 In addition, those convicted of crimes which are deemed to be “violent/more serious” may have to wait up to five years after any sentence served, or completion of supervised probation and parole, before they may apply for political rights restoration.

 If you are eligible to have your political rights restored but have not yet to do so, we can assist in that as a part of the firearm rights restoration process.
-Once your political rights have been restored, or if you are eligible to apply to have them restored, then you are ready to put together your petition for restoration of your gun rights.
+First you need to restore your political rights.
+Then you are ready to put together your petition for restoration of your gun rights.

 People who have been convicted of felony charges and are interested in having their gun rights restored once they have completed their sentence should especially discuss their case with an experienced attorney.
-In these situations, retaining counsel will be beneficial, as they will be able to provide the appropriate advice and defense strategies to help someone regain those rights.
+In these situations, retaining counsel will be beneficial.
+This will be able to provide the appropriate advice and defense strategies to help someone regain those rights.